 Even if you suck, keep making.
 Creativity is not about skill whatsoever.
 That’s ego.
-It’s about a mindset, plus a doing.
+Being an artist is about keeping an artist’s mindset, plus a doing of the work.
 A willingness to explore the unknown, push past resistance, and express yourself.

-I hope this way of looking at things helps you boost creativity and feel more confident as an artist.
+I hope this way of looking at things helps you boost creativity and feel more confident as an artist and creative person.
 Please let me know what you think in the comments.

 You may also like: